 Find out if your CDN is down, unresponsive, serving error responses or cache misses.
-Check from 10 locations around the globe, including US, Brazil and India.
+Check from 10 locations around the globe, including US, Brazil and Australia.

 Learn more about the CDN Performance Checker